maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 - select a small set of features
 - and train the classifier

-Since most features among the 160'000 are supposed to be quite irrelevant, the weak learning algorithm around which we build a boosting model is designed to select the single rectangle feature which splits best negative and postiive examples.
+Since most features among the 160'000 are supposed to be quite irrelevant, the weak learning algorithm around which we build a boosting model is designed to select the single rectangle feature which splits best negative and positive examples.

 ### d.
 Cascading Classifier